siddsabata/codedeck/README.md

 ## 📋 Prerequisites

-Before installing CodeDeck, ensure you have:
+Before installing codedeck, ensure you have:

 1. **Docker and Docker Compose** installed on your system
 2. **Git** installed and configured